illyanyc/cu_fintech_assignments/12_nlp/README.md

 #### Ethereum

+Sentiment analysis of 100 Ethereum articles showed that neutral sentiment has prevailed, with mean neutral score of <code>0.894</code>.

 |       | compound | positive | negative | neutral |
 |------:|:--------:|:--------:|:--------:|:-------:|
 | count |  100.000 |  100.000 |  100.000 | 100.000 |